 Loyola University New Orleans is a member of the National Association for Intercollegiate Athletics (NAIA) and the Southern States Athletic Conference (SSAC) competing at the Division I level.
 Scholarships are available for qualified players.
 Applicants need to complete the required athletic recruitment questionnaire in order to be considered.

 Loyola is a test blind institution, meaning we do not consider ACT or SAT test scores during the admissions process.
-Currently, the National Association of Intercollegiate Athletics (NAIA), which governs Loyola Athletics, requires a test score for eligibility for the 2021-2022 academic year.
-However, an exception was made by NAIA for the 2020-2021 academic year.
-Please visit the NAIA Eligibility Center for the most current information, and stay in contact with your coach about eligibility for scholarships.
+However, the National Association of Intercollegiate Athletics (NAIA), which governs Loyola Athletics, allows test scores to be used as an option to confirm your NAIA eligibility.
+Please visit the NAIA Eligibility Center for the more information.

 TOPS Scholarship (Louisiana Residents)